dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/signatures.md

 If you need your forms to be signed before they are submitted, Screendoor lets you add electronic signatures to any form.

 <div class='alert'>
-    **Note**: In order to use electronic signatures, you'll need to sign up for a Standard plan or higher.
+    **Note**: In order to use electronic signatures, you'll need to sign up for [Screendoor Enterprise](https://www.dobt.co/screendoor/enterprise/).
 </div>

 ### Getting started